House concert audience

 THE STORY OF PIE + PERSISTENCE

-The inspiration for Pie + Persistence began during a November, 2016 house concert performance by Sheryl, leaving a deep seated belief that “living rooms were powerful places,” and the perfect setting for taking action and raising awareness while sharing good food.
+The inspiration for Pie + Persistence took hold during a November, 2016 house concert performance with Sheryl and Seattle singer-songwriter Christy McWilson.
+As the two performed a soulful, roots-inspired version of “This Land Is Your Land, Sheryl was left with the observation that “living rooms were powerful places,” and a setting for taking action and making a difference.

-Since launching Pie + Persistence in May, 2017 Sheryl has raised over $85,000 in support of more than 27 organizations operating at all levels including Everytown for Gun Safety, Common Cause, Voices of Children, Northwest Abortion Access Fund, Alliance For Gun Responsibility, Natural Resources Defense Council, Migrant Clinicians Network, Black Farmers Collective, African Community Housing & Development, Eat With Muslims, Safe Place Olympia, Second Harvest Food Bank, Washington Farmland Trust, ACLU of Washington, Northwest Immigrant Rights Project, Boston Center for Refugee Health and Human Rights, Old Dog Haven, Trevor Project and many more.
-Performing in living rooms, backyards, barns and other creative spaces, Sheryl is passionate about bringing people together to effect change while enjoying live music.
+Since launching Pie + Persistence in May, 2017, Sheryl has raised over $110,000 in support of more than 30 organizations around the country and internationally, including Ballard Food Bank, Everytown for Gun Safety, Common Cause, Voices of Children, Northwest Abortion Access Fund, Alliance For Gun Responsibility, Natural Resources Defense Council, Migrant Clinicians Network, Black Farmers Collective, African Community Housing & Development, Eat With Muslims, Safe Place Olympia, Second Harvest Food Bank, Washington Farmland Trust, ACLU of Washington, Northwest Immigrant Rights Project, Boston Center for Refugee Health and Human Rights, Old Dog Haven, Trevor Project, UNRWA Gaza and many more.
+Performing in living rooms, backyards, barns and other creative spaces, Sheryl is passionate about bringing people together to effect change while enjoying live music and some good food.

 WHY PIE?

-Since 2009, Sheryl has worked closely with farmers and advocates of local food, food access, social and environmental justice in Washington State.
-Pie, one of the most shareable and delicious foods represents more than just a dessert.
-Pie + Persistence serves as an economic metaphor and rebuttal to “if you get an allotted slice of pie, what matters is how big your slice is, not who gets the rest of the pie.”
-To this, Sheryl says “We don’t need smaller slices.
+Since 2009, Sheryl has worked within Washington’s state food system ecosystem, connecting her with farmers and various stakeholders across the food access, social, environmental and climate justice landscape.
+Pie, one of the most shareable and delicious foods represents more than just dessert.
+It serves as an economic metaphor and rebuttal to “If you get an allotted slice of pie, what matters is how big your slice is, not who gets the rest of the pie.”
+Or, as Sheryl says “We don’t need smaller slices.
 We need more pie.”

 WHY PERSISTENCE?

-For this house concert series, persistence serves as inspiration for what we can achieve together.
+Persistence serves as the inspiration for what we can achieve together.
 And, that we should never, to quote anthropologist Margaret Mead, “Underestimate the power of a small group of committed people to change the world.
 In fact, it is the only thing that ever has.”
 Together, we persist in elevating voices, spaces and places that need to be heard and healed with love, grace, common ground and pie.

 HOST YOUR OWN

-Pie + Persistence house concerts run the gamut from casual to classy with pie.
-You can host on your own, or ask others to help co-host, ask guests to bring food and/or pie to share.
-Sheryl is available to help you create a memorable and stress-free gathering.
+Pie + Persistence house concerts run the gamut from casual to elevated pie magic (imagine many tables of pie…).
+You can host your own, ask others to help co-host, or ask guests to bring food and/or pie to share.
+Sheryl is available to provide insight from previous concerts and her own event background on how best to host a memorable, cost effective and stress-free gathering.
+Hosts typically charge a nominal fee via an online invitation to guarantee seats, which provides a stipend for Sheryl and can help defray costs for the host, like beverages, snacks, pie, etc.

 Questions?
 Email sherylwiser@sherylwiser.com